 Worse still, they put their customers at risk too.

-The FCA says businesses can accept scanned customer documents sent via email, or even selfies and videos.
+The FCA says businesses can accept scanned customer documents sent via email, or even selfies and videos via mobile device verification.
 While this helps with the challenge of remote onboarding, it may not deliver the best customer experience and doesn’t give you the confidence you need that a customer isn’t a bad actor.

 An out-of-focus image or, black and white photo or one that lacks borders is inadequate, which means the customer must be asked to resubmit – which they may not have the time or patience to do.